isaacdontjelindell/jsonator/README.md

 The intent is to provide a service that allows developers to quickly mock up a JSON data source.

-The developer can create a "schema" that describes the structure of the desired endpoint, and JSON will provide an endpoint that, when requested by an HTTP GET request, returns random data in the desired structure.
+The developer can create a "schema" that describes the structure of the desired endpoint, and JSONator will provide an endpoint that, when requested by an HTTP GET request, returns random data in the desired structure.

 For example, if the schema looks like this: